Navigating Brain Tumour Treatment in Singapore – How to Choose the Right Brain Surgeon

 Book an appointment here.

-Consult with Dr Teo for a comprehensive evaluation and a personalized treatment plan.
+Consult with Dr Teo for a comprehensive evaluation and a personalised treatment plan.

-Dr Teo Kejia is an experienced Senior Consultant Neurosurgeon and Director at Precision Neurosurgery.
+Dr Teo Kejia is a Senior Consultant Neurosurgeon and Medical Director at Precision Neurosurgery, with more than 15 years of clinical experience.

 Dr Teo has extensive knowledge and experience in the field of neurosurgery, with a particular focus on complex brain tumour procedures.
 He is adept in employing advanced surgical techniques, including brain mapping and awake brain surgery, especially for treating gliomas and glioblastomas.
 His expertise extends to neuro-oncology, encompassing both brain and spinal tumours, as well as neurovascular and skull base surgery.